-Walk through American history at this epic three-part memorial
+Walk through American history at this powerful memorial on the National Mall.

 What is the Vietnam Veterans Memorial and where is it?

 You’ll find the memorial located near Constitution Gardens on the National Mall.
-You can conveniently travel to the Vietnam Veterans Memorial via public transportation by Metro’s nearby Foggy Bottom or Federal Triangle stops on the Orange, Blue and Silver lines, the DC Circulator’s National Mall Route and Metrobus routes 32, 34 and 36.
+The closest Metro stops are Foggy Bottom or Federal Triangle on the Orange, Blue and Silver lines.
+Visitors can also get to the memorial via the DC Circulator’s National Mall route and Metrobus routes 32, 34 and 36.

 The Vietnam Veterans Memorial Wall provides one of the National Mall’s most powerful scenes.
 In truth, the “wall” is actually made up of two identical walls that each stretch 246 feet and 9 inches, containing more than 58,000 names.
 The names are listed in chronological order based on the date of casualty, and within each day, names are shown in alphabetical order.

-Just south of the Vietnam Veterans Memorial Wall is the Vietnam Women’s Memorial, which serves to commemorate the 265,000 women that served in the Vietnam War, many of whom worked as nurses.
-The 2,000 pound bronze structure stands 15 feet tall and depicts three women attending to a wounded soldier, reflecting the unity required during the struggle of the war.
+Just south of the Vietnam Veterans Memorial Wall is the Vietnam Women’s Memorial, which commemorates the 265,000 women that served in the Vietnam War, many of whom worked as nurses.
+The 2,000 pound bronze structure stands 15 feet tall and depicts three women attending to a wounded soldier, reflecting the unity required during the conflict.

 The third part of the Vietnam Veterans Memorial is The Three Soldiers (also known as The Three Servicemen) bronze statue, another moving reminder of the disparate groups that had to come together during the Vietnam War.
-Each of the three soldiers stands seven feet tall, situated on top of a one-foot granite base.
-One is European American, one is African American and the other is Hispanic American, with the statue arranged as if to show the three soldiers gazing upon the Memorial Wall at the names of their fellow comrades.
+Each of the three soldiers stands seven feet tall, situated on top of a one-foot granite base, and are arranged as if to show the three soldiers gazing upon the memorial wall at the names of their fellow comrades.

 On any given visit, you may encounter former servicemen at the memorial.
 In fact, the Honor Flight Network is a non-profit dedicated to bringing vets, often elderly, to DC to visit the memorials which honor their service to the nation.
 These visits are often filled with emotions and help provide closure for veterans by reinforcing the importance of their service and sacrifice.